-Home Energy Rating System (HERS) Ratings - for new residential construction
+- Home Energy Rating System (HERS) Ratings

-Building departments across Long Island require heightened levels of energy efficiency for new homes.
-But code compliance verification of this is aspect of construction outsourced from the building department to 3rd party, certified HERS raters.
+Building departments across Long Island and New York City require heightened levels of energy efficiency for new homes, compared to 15 - 20 years ago.
+But code compliance verification of this aspect of construction is outsourced from the building department to 3rd-party certified HERS raters.
 If you're building a house or residential building in Long Island or New York City, you will probably need a HERS Compliance Certificate before you can break ground.
+You may also need to provide Manuals J & S and ResCheck.
+See below for what these are.
+You will also need a HERS completion certificate at the end of construction to get your final Certificate of Occupancy.
 We provide clear and detailed written reports, unique to the local HERS trade, with specific instructions following the plans review and each inspection, in order to ensure that your construction staff stays on track throughout the project.
-Towns in Long Island that have incorporated HERS ratings into their codes include:
+Towns in Long Island that have incorporated HERS ratings into their codes include:- Home Energy Rating System (HERS) Ratings

 - Town of Brookhaven